How Whitefish landed Puerto Rico's $300 million power contract

 Techmanski flew to Puerto Rico on Sept.
 26 to meet with PREPA officials and to discuss how they could restore electricity to the crippled island.

-Sitting in a dimly lit conference room, Techmanski and the PREPA team began drawing up plans for rebuilding Puerto Rico's destroyed electrical grids using their cell phones, according to Luce.
+Sitting in a dimly lit conference room, Techmanski and the PREPA team used light from their cell phones to begin drawing up plans for rebuilding Puerto Rico's destroyed electrical grids, according to Luce.

 "They met at a conference table with no lights to go through the map and determine the best way to work in the mountains," he said.